Chile verde made with turkey thigh meat and homemade tomatillo salsa verde.

 ** If you can only get bone-in, skin-on, that's okay.
 Remove the skin and discard or save it to use it to make turkey bacon.
 Cut as much meat as you easily can away from the bone, and then cook the meaty bone with the turkey chunks.
 Remove the bone when the meat is cooked and shred the meat from the bone.

-3 Place tomatillos, garlic, jalapeno, poblanos, cilantro, salt, lime juice, and sugar in a blender.
+3 Make the salsa verde: Place tomatillos, garlic, jalapeño, poblanos, cilantro, salt, lime juice, and sugar in a blender.
 Start on a low speed and then increase the blender speed and purée until smooth.
 Set aside (can make a day ahead and refrigerate until needed).

-4 Cut the turkey thigh meat into 1 to 1 1/2 inch chunks, cutting away and discarding any tough gristly bits or big pieces of fat.
+4 Prepare the turkey thigh meat: Cut the turkey thigh meat into 1 to 1 1/2 inch chunks, cutting away and discarding any tough gristly bits or big pieces of fat.
 Pat dry with paper towels.
 Sprinkle with salt and pepper.

 Serve in a bowl, with chopped fresh cilantro, and sides such as chopped avocado, thinly sliced lettuce that has been seasoned with vinegar and salt, sliced radishes, thinned sour cream or crema fresca, and with fresh heated tortillas or tortilla chips.
 Or serve with rice and beans, or wrapped up in a large flour tortilla, burrito style.